flynn/flynn/website/source/docs/roadmap.html.md

 # Flynn Roadmap

-Flynn will be the one tool that solves ops.
-But before we can add more features Flynn needs to be stable enough to run in production.
+Flynn will be the fastest and easiest way to deploy apps in your organization with a web dashboard everyone can understand.
+But before we can add more features, Flynn needs to be stable enough to run in production.

 Flynn is currently unstable and not suitable for production environments.